Riva CRM Integration - Documentation and Knowledge Base

 Once your organization has been configured for Riva Bookings, the online web portal will be available for you to start using.
 To start creating availability links for easy scheduling, you have two options to access online:

 1. Navigate to https://byriva.com.
-You will be prompted to enter in your email.
-Based on your email domain, Riva will show the suitable sign in method.
+You will be prompted to enter your email.
+Based on your email domain, Riva will show the suitable sign-in method.

 1. If your organization uses Office 365 or Exchange Online, you can sign in via "Sign in with Microsoft"

-2. If your organization uses Exchange On Premise, you will need to manually enter in your Microsoft email and password
+2. If your organization uses Exchange On-Premise, you will need to manually enter your Microsoft email and password

 1. Your company domain is most likely your email domain.
 For example, if it is alex@herbsherb.com, the domain will herbsherb.
 If not, contact your Riva admin.